 Packing for college may seem challenging or overwhelming, especially if you’re moving far from home.
 But knowing how to approach the packing process with a college packing list will make packing far less stressful.
 Knowing what to pack well beforehand can also help you stay within your available student budget.
-The following guide will provide some advice on how to pack efficiently and what you should include.
+Even if you have to store some items in a storage unit, the following guide will provide helpful advice on how to pack efficiently and what you should include.
 Use this ultimate college packing checklist as you pack for the next chapter of your life.

 How to Pack for College